Egham-7/adaptive_router/CONTRIBUTING.md

 ## License

-By contributing to Adaptive, you agree that your contributions will be licensed under the same license as the project.
+By contributing to Nordlys, you agree that your contributions will be licensed under the same license as the project.